-Once a claim has been accepted, there is a five-year rolling statute of limitations beginning from the date of the last payment made.
-Payments that trigger the continuation of the five-year statute of limitations are limited to medical and indemnity benefits.
-Costs or fees do not extend the five-year period.
+Once a claim has been accepted there is a five year statute of limitations beginning from the date of the last payment made by the carrier.
+If five years lapses from the time of the last payment the entire claim is time barred.